DR-DOS-1988/dr/README.md

-dr is a tiny unix utility for listing the current directory.
+dr is a tiny unix utility for listing the current directory that was written for convenience.